GAMSAT Preparation Plan

 Overall Synopsis of the GAMSAT

-OK so now we've got our overall strategy developed let's go on to look at each of the three individual sections of the test.
+OK so now we've got our overall strategy developed let's go on to look at preparation for each of the three individual sections of the test.

 Section 1 - Reasoning in the Humanities & Social Science